-Today marks eighteen weeks since my first surgery, and two weeks from my second surgery.
-Having two surgeries within four months is not something I would wish on anyone because of how many challenges I have faced.
-Every day I am faced with something new.
+Today marks eighteen weeks since my first knee surgery and two weeks from my second surgery.
+Having two knee surgeries within four months is not something I would wish on anyone because of how many challenges I have faced.
+Every day I face something new.
 Whether it be learning how to walk again, squatting, stairs, swimming, biking, you name it.
-I’m exhausted emotionally, physically, and mentally in so many ways.
-Honestly there are a lot of days that I would rather just stay in bed and avoid life at all cost.

 Life doesn’t stop for anyone.
 No matter what it keeps going.

 I think the most difficult part about all of my knee surgeries and problems is that it feels as though adversity wants to see you fail.
 Most humans struggle with change in any patterns of their life, we enjoy comfort and stability.
 But when we are faced with adversity, it is easy to fall apart.

 It is easy to listen to the negative voices that scream inside your head.
 It was really easy for me to listen to my surgeon.
 He said there was a good chance I may never swim at the caliber I had trained my whole life forever again.
 Let alone even swim ever again.

 Doctors said I may never be able to swim over 5,000 yards a practice or do things I was able to do before.
 They said I may not be able to swim breaststroke or feel normal until about a year after my surgery.
 Well, I don’t have a year because my last go around starts in a few weeks, and you better bet I’m giving it all I have.

 After my first knee surgery I spent over ten weeks on crutches and eleven weeks out of the pool and it tore me apart almost every single day.
 Like I said, some days it was really hard to get out of bed.
 It seemed like I had a case of bad news and bad luck because I faced a lot of setbacks and disappointments.
 I watched the muscles in my leg atrophy away, losing any sense of motivation for return to swimming.